 Now, first of all, whether you’re an elderly person, a young person, or just an adult, I do need to warn you that there are some issues with sleeping in a recliner.
 Sleeping in your recliner can have benefits, but it can also have some negative effects.

-Benefits of Sleeping In a Recliner
+Benefits of Sleeping in a Recliner

 Best Type of Recliners for Seniors to Sleep In

 Generally, the best sleeping options are zero-gravity recliners, which distribute your body weight evenly to reduce pressure on your spine, and life-flat recliners, which allow you to lie flat.
+Zero-gravity recliners are designed to mimic the posture astronauts take during liftoff, distributing your body weight evenly to reduce pressure on your spine and improve circulation.

 Features of a Good Recliner for Elderly to Sleep In